RealOrangeOne/react-native-busy-indicator/README.md

 ```

 ### Showing the BusyIndicator
-Showing busy indicator can be called from any other page with the help of loaderHandler provided <BusyIndicator /> tag should be placed at root level.
+Showing busy indicator can be called from any other page with the help of loaderHandler provided tag should be placed at root level.

 ```js
 var loaderHandler = require('react-native-busy-indicator/LoaderHandler');